Bernie Ecclestone: Comments on the Russian invasion of Ukraine

-On 30 June 2022 Ecclestone appeared on an interview on ITV's Good Morning Britain.
+On 30 June 2022, Ecclestone appeared on an interview on ITV's Good Morning Britain.
 Co-host Kate Garraway asked if Ecclestone was "still a friend" of Vladimir Putin, to which he replied that he would "take a bullet" for him because he was a "first class person."
 Ecclestone argued that the Russian invasion of Ukraine was just a "mistake" that all business men make.
-Ecclestone then went on to mention that he believed President Zelenskyy could have prevented the invasion of Ukraine.
+Ecclestone said he believed President Zelenskyy could have prevented the invasion of Ukraine.
 GMB's other co-host Ben Shephard asked about the death of innocent Ukrainian citizens, to which Ecclestone said it was not "intentional" and gave examples of American invasions into other countries.

 In the same interview, Ecclestone argued against the ban on Russian drivers taking part in Formula One.
 He suggested that he would not have removed the Russian Grand Prix or banned Russian drivers had he been a part of the decision-making process.
 In response, Formula One released a statement that said: "The comments made by Bernie Ecclestone are his personal views and are in very stark contrast to position of the modern values of the sport."

 Tax fraud

-On 11 July 2022 Ecclestone was officially charged with tax fraud ("fraud by false representation") by the Crown Prosecution Service after an examination of a file sent to the CPS by HM Revenue and Customs which reported he had failed to declare foreign assets of £400 million.
+In July 2022, Ecclestone was charged with tax fraud ("fraud by false representation") by the Crown Prosecution Service after an examination of a file sent to the CPS by HM Revenue and Customs which reported he had failed to declare foreign assets of £400 million.

 The first hearing into the case was scheduled for 22 August at Westminster Magistrates' Court.
 In January 2023 the trial date was pushed back to November 2023 at an administrative hearing at Southwark Crown Court.

-On 12 October 2023 at Southwark Crown Court Ecclestone pleaded guilty to fraud, after agreeing to pay nearly £653m in back tax and fines.
+On 12 October 2023 at Southwark Crown Court, Ecclestone pleaded guilty to fraud, after agreeing to pay nearly £653m in back tax and fines.
 He was sentenced to 17 months in prison, suspended for two years.